What to Consider When Choosing an Enterprise Asset Management Solution

 Ease of Use

-Ease of use is a critical aspect of an effective EAM, driving user adoption and enabling ROI.
-The choice you make should consider each user’s need to drive user adoption.
-Does it make their jobs easier, faster and better?
-Is the solution responsive to their day to day work life or is it adding to their load?
+Ease of use is a critical aspect of an effective EAM, driving user adoption and enabling financial goals.
+The choice you make should consider each user’s need to drive employee adoption.
+Does it make their jobs easier and more efficient?
+Is the solution responsive to their day-to-day work or is it adding to their daily tasks?
 Is it intuitive?
 These are important questions to answer.

-Some EAM systems can require complex configuration and overcomplicate the workflow, causing user adoption to lag, particularly among less technology-proficient users.
-Maintenance Connection is known for its ease of use and quick user adoption, expediting benefits and ROI.
+Some EAM systems require complex configuration and end up overcomplicating workflows, causing both customized IT asset management and user adoption to lag, particularly among less technology-proficient users.
+Maintenance Connection is known for its ease of use and quick employee adoption, expediting benefits and ROI.

 Implementation services are a necessary part of the process and can be complex since these systems become a part of your internal fabric.
 Many solution providers work to integrate into your current systems and have professional services to help configure your system to your needs.